dongsy2013jlu/dongsy.github.io/_pages/about.md

 ---
 permalink: /
-title: "Shuzhi Sam Ge, Professor, FIEEE, FIFAC, Department of Electrical and Computer Engineering National University of Singapore "
+title: "Shuzhi Sam Ge, Professor, FIEEE, FIFAC, Department of Electrical and Computer Engineering, National University of Singapore "
 author_profile: true
 redirect_from:
   - /about/